Wilson, Kansas: Events

 Due to the number of Czech immigrants who settled the area in 1874, Wilson was proclaimed the "Czech Capital of Kansas" on July 10, 1967 by Kansas Governor Robert Docking.
 As of 2012, 14.4% of the city population claimed Czech ancestry.
 To celebrate this heritage, the city holds an annual After Harvest Czech Festival on the last Saturday in July.
 The festival includes displays of Czech American culture, such as dancers and music, as well as a carnival, a parade, sports tournaments, talent contests, and other activities.

 The city also holds a Halloween festival in October and a Christmas festival in December.

 In popular culture and the arts

 The Midland Hotel, located in Wilson, served as a filming location for the 1973 film Paper Moon.

-Wilson is also home of the historic Wilson Opera House, which is currently under renovation.
+Wilson was also home of the historic Wilson Opera House.
 Originally built in 1901, the building was destroyed in a massive fire in November 2009.